 - Post-meeting write-up and action follow-through: Straight after the meeting an overall write-up/digest should be drafted – usually by the facilitator – that collates and records all the ‘raw’ key points raised and noted (on flipcharts etc) from each session, gives a master summary/overview of all these points, and also lists all the agreed outcomes (including agreed actions, timings and allocated responsibilities).
 After checking and final changes made by senior management, the write-up should be circulated to everyone who participated in the meeting – ideally within 7-10 days.

 What sort of away-day are you planning?
-If you’d like a FREE, no-obligation chat to help your planning, please call Mike on 01886 881092.
-Or email Mike at: firstname.lastname@example.org.
+If you’d like a free, no-obligation telecon discussion or a free face-to-face exploratory meeting at your offices, to help shape ideas and thinking for your event, please call Mike on 01886 881092.
+Or email Mike at: email@example.com.

 About Mike Owen: Mike is co-founder and CEO of Owen Morris Strategic – a consultancy based in the centre of the UK specialising in strategic facilitation.
 An MBA, he has 20 years’ management, Board and consulting/facilitating experience across 30+ industries across commercial, public and not-for-profit sectors.
 Working with CEOs, board chairs and senior executives, he brings organisations the power of a fresh, outside-in perspective combined with expertly-facilitated dialogue and thinking.
 See his LinkedIn profile at: https://uk.linkedin.com/in/owenmikep